RepreZen/OpenAPI-v3-Workshop/README.md

 ## OpenAPI Editing Tools

 There are many commercial and open source editors for OpenAPI.
 You can work with the following tools, or any other editing environment that supports OpenAPI 3.0.
+We recommand using a tool with a side-by-side editor and documentation view.

 ### RepreZen API Studio
 * [API Studio Desktop](https://www.RepreZen.com/trial-offer)<br/>Standalone API design workbench for Windows, macOS, or Linux (beta).